VirgilSecurity/virgil-sdk-cpp/README.md

 ## Usage examples

-This section describes common case library usage scenarios, like
+This section describes common case library usage scenarios.

-- generate new keys;
-- register user's public key on the Virgil PKI service;
-- encrypt data for user identified by email, phone, etc;
-- decrypt data with private key;
-- sign data with private key;
-- verify data with signer identified by email, phone, etc.

-Full source code examples are available on [GitHub](https://github.com/VirgilSecurity/virgil-sdk-cpp/tree/develop/examples/src) in public access.
+Full source code examples are available on [GitHub](https://github.com/VirgilSecurity/virgil-sdk-cpp/tree/develop/examples/src) in public access, also see section [More examples](#more-examples).

 ### <a name="example-1"></a> Example 1: Generate keys